Windsurfing: Wave jumping

 Wave jumping involves stunts of varying levels of difficulty which are performed after the rider has jumped from the peak of an unbroken wave.
 These are commonly referred to as aerial moves and include both forward rotation and backward rotations.
-The rider and his equipment rotate, doing single & double rotations and jumps where the sailor contorts his or her body and equipment.
+The rider and his equipment rotate, doing single and double rotations and jumps where the sailor contorts his or her body and equipment.
 Recent innovations have included combining moves whilst airborne and, for the first time in 2008, one professional sailor, Ricardo Campello, has made attempts at a triple forward loop during a 2008 PWA competition.

 Big wave riding

 At the most extreme end of the sport is big wave riding which means riders on waves faces over 30 feet high.
 The most popular place for this is on the north shore of Maui at place called Pe'ahi to the local Hawaiians, and known as JAWS to the rest of the world.
 The biggest waves here can be up to 60 foot faces.
 It breaks only in the winter months from late October to March.
 Other famous big wave locations include Nazaré in Portugal.
 Famous contemporary big wave riders include Kai Lenny, Marcilio Browne, Robby Swift, Sarah Hauser, Jason Polakow, and Robby Naish.
-The inaugural Big Wave Challenge annojunced the first ever winners in this category on April 10, 2020.
+The inaugural Big Wave Challenge announced the first ever winners in this category on April 10, 2020.